Washing machine: World War II and after

-After the attack on Pearl Harbor, US domestic washer production was suspended for the duration of World War II in favor of manufacturing war material.
+After the attack on Pearl Harbor, US domestic washer production was suspended for the duration of World War II in favor of manufacturing war materiel.
 However, numerous US appliance manufacturers were permitted to undertake the research and development of washers during the war years.
 Many took the opportunity to develop automatic machines, realizing that these represented the future of the industry.

 A large number of US manufacturers introduced competing automatic machines (mainly of the top-loading type) in the late 1940s and early 1950s.
 General Electric also introduced its first top-loading automatic model in 1947.
 This machine had many of the features that are incorporated into modern machines.
 Another early form of automatic washing machine manufactured by The Hoover Company used cartridges to program different wash cycles.
 This system, called the "Keymatic", used plastic cartridges with key-like slots and ridges around the edges.
 The cartridge was inserted into a slot on the machine and a mechanical reader operated the machine accordingly.

 Several manufacturers produced semi-automatic machines, requiring the user to intervene at one or two points in the wash cycle.
 A common semi-automatic type (available from Hoover in the UK until at least the 1970s) included two tubs: one with an agitator or impeller for washing, plus another smaller tub for water extraction or centrifugal rinsing.
+These machines, as well as other older designs like the manual rotating drum, are still available, but are typically only used in circumstances where a standard water and power hookup for a washing machine is unavailable.
+Many are marketed for camping due to their light weight and ability to function without a water connection.

 Since their introduction, automatic washing machines have relied on electromechanical timers to sequence the washing and extraction process.
 Electromechanical timers consist of a series of cams on a common shaft driven by a small electric motor via a reduction gearbox.
 At the appropriate time in the wash cycle, each cam actuates a switch to engage or disengage a particular part of the machinery (for example, the drain pump motor).
 One of the first was invented in 1957 by Winston L. Shelton and Gresham N. Jennings, then both General Electric engineers.
 The device was granted US Patent 2870278.